minagawah/cra-ts-emotion-tailwind-solution/README.md

 [styled-components](https://github.com/styled-components/styled-components),
 and it should be `Button = styled('button')` rather than `Button = styled.button`.

-Secondly, here's what you need for your `config-overrides.js`:
+Lastly, here's the contents for `config-overrides.js`:

 #### # `./config-overrides.js`